vegu-ai/talemate/docs/getting-started/installation/docker.md

 !!! example "Experimental"
-    Docker installation has not received a lot of testing from me, so please let me know if you encounter any issues.
+    Talemate through docker has not received a lot of testing from me, so please let me know if you encounter any issues.

-    You can do so by creating an issue on the [GitHub repository](https://github.com/vegu-ai/talemate)
+    You can do so by creating an issue on the [:material-github: GitHub repository](https://github.com/vegu-ai/talemate)

 ## Quick install instructions

 1. `git clone https://github.com/vegu-ai/talemate.git`
 1. `cd talemate`
+1. copy config file
-1. `cp config.example.yaml config.yaml`
+    1. linux: `cp config.example.yaml config.yaml`
+    1. windows: `copy config.example.yaml config.yaml`
 1. `docker compose up`
 1. Navigate your browser to http://localhost:8080